Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

   - Textbooks
 book: "neuroscience-exploring-the-brain"
 book_authors: "Mark F. Bear, Barry W. Connors, Michael A. Paradiso"
-excerpt: "An introduction to the field of neuroscience.
-A good book but lacks detail."
+excerpt: "An introduction to the field of neuroscience."
 ---

 <blockquote class="blockquote">